xiaoyeye/CNNC/README.md

 #6, sc expression data  it should be a hdf5 format. users can use their own data or data we provided.

+#7， flag, 0 means do not generate label list; 1 means to generate label list.

 #################OUTPUT

 #it generate a data_no_label folder, and a series of data files containing Nxdata_tf (NEPDF file)  and zdata_tf (gene symbol pair file) for each data part divided.